TUC calls for speedy conclusion of minimum wage process - Trending News

 Also of concern to the Labour centre is what it calls the snail speed with which the Minimum Wage Review Committee has been working

-TUC spoke on the return of fuel queues as the Old Port Harcourt refinery has yet to commence production.
+TUC speaks to the return of fuel queues as the Old Port Harcourt refinery has yet to commence production.

-To address the challenge of food insecurity, the congress called on the authorities to rid the country of banditry, kidnapping and all acts of terrorism that drive farmers away from their homes
+To address the challenge of food security, the congress calls on the authorities to rid the country of banditry, kidnapping and all acts of terrorism that drive farmers away from their homes.